 - Historical Usage Data Such as that had been used by AWS Cost Explorer - will be lost when accounts migrate under a new Master Payer.
 CenturyLink recommends Customers download all necessary usage data to a safe repository prior to completing the following steps.

 - Data Access Customers will not be given access to consolidated data within the CenturyLink-owned Master Payers.
 Optimized accounts have access to use Cloud Application Manager's Analytics tool for usage details.

 - Tagging Changes.
-The quantity of Cost Allocation tags available to Customers, such as those used for AWS Cost Explorer, are limited.
-Please contact your sales representative or submit a support ticket prior to migration to discuss your tagging requirements.
+The quantity of unique Cost Allocation tag keys available to Customers, such as those used for AWS Cost Explorer, are limited.
+Customers can have (hypothetically) an unlimited quantity of unique Cost Allocation tag values.
+If you have concerns, please contact your sales representative or submit a support ticket prior to migration to discuss your Cost Allocation tagging requirements.

 - Reserved Instances